-1. All men need a spiritual transformation whereby they are saved from sin.
-(John 3:3) Sin is a willful choice to disobey God’s law, which we inherently know within our hearts.
-(John 1:1-9, Romans 2:12-16, I John 3:4) In order to be saved, or “born again”, we must humble ourselves towards God, change our way of living, and ask God for mercy towards us, for our wrongdoing.
+1. Every person needs a spiritual transformation, whereby they are saved from sin.
+(John 3:3) Sin is a willful choice to disobey God’s law, which we all inherently know within our hearts.
+(John 1:1-9, Romans 2:12-16, I John 3:4) In order to be saved, or “born again”, we must humble ourselves towards God, change our mind about our lifestyle, and ask God for mercy towards us, for our wrongdoing.
 (Luke 18:9-14, Acts 2:38, I John 1:8-10)

-2. All men can be saved, for God does not desire for anyone to die eternally.
+2. Every person can be saved, for God does not desire for anyone to die eternally.
 (John 3:16, I Timothy 2:3-4, II Peter 3:9) We believe that God’s grace reaches to all men, yet not everyone responds positively to God.
-(Titus 2:11, John 1:11) Only those who submit to God’s dealing in their lives are saved.
-Salvation is only through faith in Jesus Christ, and this faith is a “living faith”, that is a faith that produces good works in our lives, causing us to live in obedience to God.
+(Titus 2:11, John 1:9, 11) Only those who submit to God’s call to repentance and holiness are saved.
+(Matthew 22:1-14) Salvation is only through faith in Jesus Christ, and this faith produces good works in our lives, causing us to live in obedience to God.
+(James 2:14-26)

-3. All men can know that they are saved, by the witness of the Holy Spirit, and by the witness of the Word of God.
-(Romans 8:1-16, I John 1:5-7) God gives us peace in our heart when we are regenerated, because we are no longer at war with Him.
+3. Every person can know that they are saved, by the witness of the Holy Spirit, (Romans 8:1-16) and by the witness of the Word of God, (I John 2:3).
+God gives us a consciousness of peace when we are regenerated, because we are no longer at war with Him.
 (Romans 5:1-2) At that point, our rebellion and sin are no longer blocking us from a loving relationship with God.
-(Isaiah 59:1-2) The witness of the Word of God is another confirmation, as we “walk in the light”, (that is to live in obedience to God’s Word), we can know that we are saved.
-(I John 2:3).
+(Isaiah 59:1-2) The witness of the Word of God is another confirmation, as we live in obedience to God’s instructions, we can know that we are saved.
+(I John 1:5-7).